aguevara22/RMHD-NN/README.md

 ## RMHD

-The emissions from relativistic plasmas describe the Electromagnetic observations of various astrophysical phenomena including how supermassive black holes grow and evolve \cite{Ricarte_2023}, and the mechanisms behind pulsar and quasar emission  \cite{McKinney_Pulsar,Ighina_quasar}.
+Emission from relativistic plasmas underlies the electromagnetic observations of various astrophysical phenomena, including how supermassive black holes grow and evolve [3], and the mechanisms behind pulsar and quasar emission [4,5].

 Relativistic magnetohydrodynamics (RMHD) describes a conducting fluid coupled to electromagnetic fields in a relativistic setting.
 It is a generalization of more standard MHD in plasma physics and a preamble to the full-fledged GR-MHD modelling of black hole accretion.